splaisan/qiime-tools/create_a_QIIME2_rrnDB_artifacts.md

 Rscript rrn2ncbi.R operons.100.fa species_annotation operons.100_gb_names.fa
 ```

+### reformat the rrn data and create Qiime compatible data

-The **rrn2ncbi.R** script next was used to rename the fasta sequences based on the accompanying annotation file
+The **rrn2ncbi.R** script (provided by *Simone Maestri[https://github.com/MaestSi]*) was used to rename the fasta sequences based on the accompanying annotation file

 ```
 # prepare rrnaDB data for MetONTIIME